Interdisciplinary Studies Degree

-It is imperative that the student formulate and identify his or her own career goal with the assistance of the General Studies advisor.
-The final plan must be approved by the Vice President of Academic Affairs before or upon earning 32 credits toward the General Studies degree.
+It is imperative that the student formulate and identify his or her own career goal with the assistance of the Interdisciplinary Studies advisor.
+The final plan must be approved by the Vice President of Academic Affairs before or upon earning 32 credits toward the Interdisciplinary Studies degree.

 - demonstrate integrity, responsibility, perseverance, and tolerance of ambiguity through the acquisition of knowledge and skills for leadership, further education, and team work;

 - demonstrate a process for evaluating information rationally and consistently;